doytsujin/flights-java-streams/README.md

 Once the data files have been downloaded and extracted, you can execute the ReportsApp class to select and launch available reports.

-The classes in the airtraffic.iterator and airtraffic.stream packages implement the same functionality using iterators and streams respectively.
-This provides a convenient way to compare an iterator-based solution and a stream-based one.
+The classes in the airtraffic.reports.iterator and airtraffic.reports.stream packages implement the same functionality using iterators and streams respectively.
+This provides a convenient way to compare iterator-based and stream-based solutions.

 I have also included classes in the airtraffic.benchmark package that perform micro benchmarks using [JMH](http://openjdk.java.net/projects/code-tools/jmh/).